Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/ChannelMergeDecision"

-Re-exports all named exports from the "effect/ChannelMergeDecision" module as "ChannelMergeDecision".
+Re-exports all named exports from the "effect/ChannelMergeDecision" module as `ChannelMergeDecision`.

 **Signature**